brenocq/flatland-xr/README.md

  - **Frontend**: 1D Optical Flow tracking and RANSAC-based geometric verification to reject moving outliers.
  - **Backend**: A choice of state-of-the-art estimators (MSCKF+BA, Factor Graph) to fuse visual and inertial data.
  - **Visualization**: A real-time dashboard using ImGui/ImPlot/ImPlot3D to analyze states, residuals, covariances, etc.
  - **Food for thought**: 2D gaussian splatting?
-2D ray tracing? depth estimation?
+2D ray tracing?
+Depth estimation?
+Lens distortion?
 Simulate 2D black hole (and visualize the space distortion with ImPlot3D)?
 Give each habitant an LLM so they can go on with their lives?
 Use rain measurements for state estimation?

 ## 🏁 Getting Started